Thost/point-cloud/tutorials/Lidar Quality Checking.md

 * Vertical RMSE less than 15 cm
 * Complete and consistent coverage of the UMN campus

 ### LASview

-Let's first inspect the point cloud from one flight line visually to see if the data makes sense.
-The command below will on-the-fly down-sample the data and display only around 5 million points:
+The first task is to visually inspect the point cloud from one flight line.
+LASview is used to display the 3D point cloud many times throughout this exercise and is the easiest way to confirm that a tool has successfully achieved the intended result.
+The viewer itself is very powerful for filtering and manipulating the point cloud but it takes time and practice to master the interface functions.
+The command below will launch the viewer in a new window and display the point cloud.

 ```
 Lasview -i strips_raw\flight_1222.laz